 Teach your child how to self-feed and make your life easy.
 It is very essential for your child to learn how to hand pick food from his plate.
 Start soon and let your child explore different types of food.

 Do not get scared if your child gags, however, you have to pay close attention while your child is eating or learning to eat.

 Cut food in super small bites.

 Skip the sippy cup at home altogether, and teach your tot how to drink water from a water cup.
-However, you can use sippy cup on-the-go.
+However, you can use a sippy cup on the go.

 13. Potty seat in a car